-Economy 7: The ultimate guide to Economy 7 meters and tariffs
+Economy 7: the ultimate guide to Economy 7 meters and tariffs

-19 October 2020 | Matt Mostyn
+25 November 2021 | Matt Mostyn

 Want to find out more about this special night-time energy plan?
 Here’s our guide to the ins and outs of Economy 7, so you can decide whether it’s right for you.

 Economy 7 is a type of energy meter and plan that can help you pay less for your electricity.
 You might sometimes hear it called a “differential” or “multi-rate” energy plan.

 With Economy 7, you’ll pay cheaper rates for your electricity for 7 hours during the night.
 The difference in cost between your day rate and your night rate could be up to 50%, depending on your electricity supplier.

 This can make a real difference to your energy bills.
 If you can use electricity mostly during the twilight hours, then you can make big savings.

 It works best for people with storage heaters, electric cars, and other big electrical appliances that can be charged up or used overnight during “off-peak” hours.

 Economy 7 is one of several different plans we offer here at OVO.
 Find out more about each of them in our energy tariffs explained blog.